-HousePanel V2 (HP V2) is a user-hosted (typically local) highly customizable open source web application dashboard for accessing and controlling a SmartThings, Hubitat, or ISY995 equipped smart home from a Tablet, Computer, or even Smart Phone.
-The “V2” in HP V2 refers to the fact that this is the second major release of HousePanel, rewritten in Node.js for easy install and optimized performance.
-If you were a user of the original HousePanel, much of the original goodness remains plus much much more, so keep reading.
+HousePanel is a highly customizable dashboard for accessing and controlling an ISY or Hubitat equipped smart home from a Tablet, Computer, or even Smart Phone.
+This is the fourth major release of HousePanel, rewritten to use Node.js and an SQLite3 database for fast performance, and to enable porting Hubitat devices into ISY.
+If you were a user of earlier HousePanel versions, much of the original goodness remains plus much much more, so keep reading.

 The main page of HousePanel once installed and configured will look something like this:

-HP V2 automatically keeps the status of things to your dashboard in sync real time with your smart home as things change due to user control outside of the panel.
+HP automatically keeps the status of things to your dashboard in sync real time with your smart home as things change due to user control outside of the panel.
 Unlike prior versions, this feature now is built in and does not require any additionally installed modules.